This reference region comprises two mining sites in the Iberian Pyrite Belt, both in Andalusia, South of Spain:

 – Improving mining image and social acceptance: educational actions, Corporate Social Responsibility, economic and social incidence of mining activities studies, etc

-– Supporting mining exploration: mining rights contests, new rules for
+– Supporting mining exploration: mining rights contests, new rules for clarify, simplify and shorten the mining permitting procedures and have greater legal certainty.

 With the aim to achieve the cutting-edge exploration approach, top researchers and experts are engaged in the project.
 A special attention is given to identifying the right education-related mechanisms for addressing various stakeholder groups.
 Academic participation in INFACT assures its credibility and unbiased approach.

 The Andalusian University System composed by 10 public and one private university, offers the possibility to reach an Engineering Degree in three of them: University of Jaén (Degree in Mining Technology Engineering); University of Córdoba (Degree in Energy Resources and Mining Engineering) and the University of Huelva (Degree in Engineering in Exploitation of Mines and Energy Resources).
-Additionally, the University of Granada and the University of Huelva offer a Degree
+Additionally, the University of Granada and the University of Huelva offer a Degree of Geology, with the possibility in Huelva to reach a double Degree in Geology and Environmental Sciences.

 The Andalusian university population exceeds 250,000 students, 17% of which studying engineering or architecture High Education Programs.